fstrunz/page-py/README.md

-# PAGEPy
+# page-py
-Python library for dealing with PageXML files
+Python library for dealing with PageXML files.